Azure/data-api-builder/docs/design/query-caching.md

 ## Configuration Changes

+The `runtime` section of the runtime config allows defining a `cache` property to set the default values for all cache enabled entities.

-Entity object have the following top-level properties: source, graphql, rest, permissions, relationships, mappings.
-Caching will introduce a new top-level property for entities to enable entity-level granularity in cache settings.
+The `entities` section of the runtime config allows individual entity objects to have the following top-level properties: source, graphql, rest, permissions, relationships, mappings.
+Caching will introduce the new top-level property `cache` for entities to enable entity-level granularity in cache settings.

 ```json
 {